SaladTechnologies/netdata/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md

   If you have a user-facing SaaS product, or an internal service that this said product relies on, you may want to monitor that entire stack in a single Room.
 This might include Kubernetes clusters, Docker containers, proxies, databases, web servers, brokers, and more.
 End-to-end Rooms are valuable tools for ensuring the health and performance of your organization's essential services.

 - **Incident response**
-  You can also create new Rooms as one of the first steps in your incident response process.
+  You can also create new War Rooms as one of the first steps in your incident response process.
    For example, you have a user-facing web app that relies on Apache Pulsar for a message queue, and one of your nodes using the [Pulsar collector](/src/go/collectors/go.d.plugin/modules/pulsar/README.md) begins reporting a suspiciously low messages rate.
-You can create a Room called `$year-$month-$day-pulsar-rate`, add all your Pulsar nodes in addition to nodes they connect to, and begin diagnosing the root cause in a Room optimized for getting to resolution as fast as possible.
+   You can create a War Room called `$year-$month-$day-pulsar-rate`, add all your Pulsar nodes in addition to nodes they connect to, and begin diagnosing the root cause in a War Room optimized for getting to resolution as fast as possible.

 ### Add Rooms